zezewewe/visiBLUE/README.md

 # [VisiBLUE *Smart glasses that keep an eye out of you*](https://yeungken.wixsite.com/visiblue)

 ## Project Description
 VisiBLUE is an IoT connected digital healthcare service that takes care of the eyes of our clients.
 It makes use of an As726x spectral sensor interfaced with a Raspberry Pi Zero.
-Through the sensor, the smart VisiBLUE glasses will make decisions on whether our users are exposed too high amounts of light or too high amounts of Harmful Energy Visible Light (HEV).
+Through the sensor, the smart VisiBLUE glasses will make decisions on whether our users are exposed to too high amounts of light or too high amounts of Harmful Energy Visible Light (HEV).

 Depending on the type of subscriptions our users are enrolled to, the following steps may be taken: